aaamini/reg_lattice_comp/README.md

 # reg_lattice_comp

-Implementing algorithms for numerical and graphical computation of neighborhood lattices in `R`.
+Implementing algorithms for numerical and graphical computation of  neighborhood lattices in `R`, as detailed in [Partial correlation graphs and the neighborhood lattice](https://arxiv.org/abs/1711.00991).

 See [lattice_tests.pdf](R_code/lattice_tests.pdf) for examples of how the code might be used.